A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

 \subsection{Identification of Causal Effects}

-{ \numberline{\thesubsection}{Identification of Causal Effects}} The papers described in this review are primarily framed within the Potential Outcomes causal framework (Neyman-Rubin causal model) \citep{rubin1974estimating,imbens2015causal}.
-This framework is concerned with identifying the ``potential outcomes" of each unit $i$ in the sample, had they both received treatment ($Y(1)$) and not received treatment ($Y(0)$).
-However, because each unit can only receive one treatment regime in reality (being treated or remaining untreated), it is not possible to observe both potential outcomes for each individual (often termed ``the fundamental problem of causal inference" \citep{holland1986statistics}).
+The papers described in this primer are primarily framed within the Potential Outcomes causal framework (Neyman-Rubin causal model) \citep{rubin1974estimating,imbens2015causal}.
+This framework is concerned with identifying the ``potential outcomes" of each unit $i$ in the sample, had it received treatment ($Y(1)$) or not received treatment ($Y(0)$).
+However, because each unit can only receive one treatment regime in reality (being treated or remaining untreated), it is not possible to observe both potential outcomes for each individual (often termed ``the fundamental problem of causal inference") \citep{holland1986statistics}.
 While we cannot thus identify individual treatment effects $\tau_i=Y_i(1)-Y_i(0)$ for each unit, causal inference frameworks allow us to probabilistically estimate average treatment effects ($ATE$) and average treatment effects conditional on select covariates ($CATE$) across samples of treated and control units.
 Within this literature, the motivation of many papers is to present algorithms that can both infer CATEs from observational data, but also predict them for out-of-sample units where treatment status is unknown.
+For readers unfamiliar with causal inference, a short introduction is glossed in Box \ref{box:causalintro} with a concrete example, used in the tutorials, in Box \ref{box:example}.

-\begin{TCBBox}[label=box:causalintro]{Basic Introduction to Causal Inference} Correlation does not equal causation, and causal statistics is concerned with the identification of causal relationships between random variables.
-Many causal questions we would like to ask about social data can be framed as counterfactual questions with the general format: ``What would have been the outcome $Y$ for a unit with $X$ characteristics, if $T$ had happened or not happened?"
-Equivalently, this can be reworded to ``What is the causal effect of $T$ on $Y$ for units with characteristics $X$."
+\begin{TCBBox}[label=box:causalintro]{Basic Introduction to Causal Inference} Correlation does not equal causation, and causal inference is concerned with the identification of causal relationships between random variables.
+Many causal questions we would like to ask about social data (``What is the causal effect of $T$ on $Y$ for units with characteristics $X$?") can be unpacked as counterfactual questions with the general format: ``What would have been the outcome $Y$ for a unit with $X$ characteristics, if $T$ had happened or not happened?".